netsells/javascript-technical-test/README.md

 ## Instructions

 Create a multi-step form to allow users (yourself) to submit your CV and details to via Ajax.
+All the backend work is done for you, you simply need to hit the endpoint with the data required.
+By "multi-step" we mean that the form should be a "flow".
+You complete step 1, then step 2 etc and finally submit all data collected.

 ### Form fields